jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 :::

 A data table does not immediately convert characters into factors, thus avoiding unexpected behaviour.
-Also, row names are never created or used in a data table.
 When you print a data table, a colon (`:`) is inserted after the row number to visually distinguish it from the first column.

 :::tip